scmorrison/tmux-sessions/README.md

 # Scripts

-* tmux-node-dev - Start a three window session (server, vim, test) using PWD as the name of the session.
+* [tmux-web-dev] - Start a three window session (server, vim, test) using PWD as the name of the session.

+[tmux-web-dev]: scripts/tmux-web-dev